 Common Causes of Office Conflicts

 However, when it comes right down to it, the root cause of interpersonal conflicts is poor communication.
-Lack of effective communication often leads to confusion regarding things like responsibilities, priorities, and access to resources.
-These confusions, if not clarified as soon as they arise, can gradually cause conflicts.
+Lack of effective communication often leads to confusion regarding things such as responsibilities, priorities, and access to resources.
+These confusions can gradually cause conflicts if they’re not clarified as soon as they arise.

 Cost of Unresolved Office Conflicts

-In addition, employees may quit or get fired due to interpersonal conflicts in the workplace.
-The cost to replace an employee, particularly a mid to high-level employee, is high.
-A company not only incurs recruitment costs, such as costs to post job ads, but also incurs non-financial costs since the employer needs to spend time interviewing candidates and the new hire needs to be trained.
+In addition, your employees may quit or get fired due to interpersonal conflicts in the workplace.
+The cost to replace an employee, particularly a mid- to high-level employee, is one that you should avoid as much as possible.

 Emotional Intelligence and Office Conflict

 Emotional intelligence is an important component of the soft skill set needed for a business’s success.
 It’s the ability to recognize, be in control of, and express your emotions while managing interpersonal relationships in a caring and fair way.
 It’s generally composed of the two following factors: